Who does Orlando take with the first pick now?

 Pick 1: ORLANDO MAGIC – Jabari Smith (PF, Auburn)

-Not an easy pick for the Magic, who could really use a creating guard or forward.
+Not an easy pick for the Magic, who might really use a creating guard or forward.
 Instead, the top three prospects are all Big Men, which poses a complicated question for Magic.
 Do they take the best player available or the one that best fits the system?

 The clear answer should always be the first variant in a rebuild, at the same time Smith fits in perfectly with Orlando’s style with his shooting and his defense.
 We also choose Smith because he seems to be the safer pick.
 But we don’t really feel comfortable with the choice.